wds4/DCoSL/dips/conceptGraph/declarations/troll-version1.md

 - The `wordData.slug` property has been changed.
 - `wordData.name` and `wordData.title` fields have been added.
 - The `wordData.version` property has been removed.
+- The `edits` property is set to false, and no edits have been made to the word outside of the `wordData` top-level property.
+The edits property indicates whether any changes have been made locally to the word after download from the original author.

 ## References